MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXORecipientPermission.md

 ### -AccessRights
 The AccessRights parameter filters the results by permission.

-The value value for this parameter is SendAs.
+The only valid value for this parameter is SendAs.

 ```yaml
 Type: MultiValuedProperty